Falsification of Cyber-Physical Systems using Bayesian Optimization: Experimental Evaluation

-For \AT example, \turbo (regardless of a selected acquisition function), $\pi$BO, and \LineSearch perform better than \VanillaBO.
+For \AT problem, \turbo (regardless of a selected acquisition function), $\pi$BO, and \LineSearch perform better than \VanillaBO.
 Vanilla BO is not successful in falsifying $\varphi_6^{AT}$ and $\varphi_8^{AT}$ in each run.
-However, in Instance 2 of \AT example, \VanillaBO for $\varphi_2^{AT}$ of this example performs as well as \hybrid and better than other optimization-based methods.
-When \VanillaBO is used for high-dimensional applications, exploration of the edges is more frequent because optimizing an acquisition function is difficult and prone to significant errors.
+However, in Instance 2 of \AT problem, \VanillaBO for $\varphi_2^{AT}$ of this problem performs as well as \hybrid and better than other optimization-based methods.
+When vanilla BO is used for high-dimensional applications, exploration of the edges is more frequent.
+Search spaces expand faster than sampling budgets resulting in regions with high posterior uncertainty which are typically located at the edges due to the extrapolation of a model.
+Hence, a typical acquisition function would overemphasize the edges and fail to exploit promising areas.
 Hence, \VanillaBO searches for more edges and likely more corners.
 As a result, \VanillaBO falsifies $\varphi_2^{AT}$ within a few simulations.
 On the other hand, $\pi$BO also shows a good performance here because it emphasizes more the corners following our prior U-shaped distribution. \turbo is prone to explore fewer corner points as the search is limited to local trust regions.
 In particular, \TS is not always successful, while \PI and \LCB require more simulations than \hybrid and \VanillaBO.